zhao0294/cst8918-w25-a01-weather/README.md

 Now that we have a running prototype for the application, it is time to think about how to deploy it.
 As with most web apps and microservices, our Weather App will be packaged and deployed as a Docker container.
 This will allow a consistent runtime for local dev testing, continuous integration (CI) testing, and continuous deployment (CD) into one of our cloud IaaS providers (AWS, Azure, GCP).

 To make the process of packaging and deploying our containers consistent, repeatable and fast, we need some automation tools.
-The most common container orchestration tool is [Kubernetes](https://kubernetes.io), and that is what we will use.
+The most common container orchestration tool is [Kubernetes (see official docs)](https://kubernetes.io), and that is what we will use.

 ### Create a container image